 Dashboard of Tata HBX Concept showcased at 2020 Auto Expo.

-Tata HBX EV is likely to be launched sometime in 2022.
+Tata HBX EV is likely to be launched sometime in 2022 at an estimated price of Rs 5 lakh - 8 lakh.
 However, its ICE-powered version will soon be making its way to the market.
 It will be powered by the same 1.2L 3-pot petrol motor as the Altroz.
 The naturally-aspirated engine will belt out a peak power output of 86 PS and a peak torque of 113 Nm.
 Transmission options expected to be offered are a 5-speed MT and a 5-speed AMT.
 Once launched, it will be a direct rival to Mahindra KUV100 and Maruti Suzuki Ignis.